 8. The Welsh Harlequin

-The Welsh Harlequin did not come into existence until the late 1940s, but it was not until the 1980s when they became popular enough to breed for sale in the United States.
+The Welsh Harlequin did not come into existence until the late 1940s, but it was not until the 1980s that they became popular enough to breed for sale in the United States.
 They have long, lean bodies and rounded chests that give them a hardy look.
 They do not succumb easily to illness or disease.
 Anyone looking to raise ducks for eggs should consider this breed, as they can lay up to 330 eggs a year.
 The breed is also commonly raised for lean meat because they are easy to pluck and prepare.

 With so many awesome small duck breeds to choose from, you should not find it hard to score the perfect birds for your lifestyle and property setup.
 Each of the small duck breeds featured has unique features and personalities, so they are all worth getting to know before making a final investment decision.
 Do any of the duck breeds here interest you more than the others?
 Are there any that are not right for you?
-Share your thoughts with our community by leaving a comment!

 Related Duck Reads: